 - On the outside of the plastic bag, write the date and "WARNING: Do not open.
-Growing mold." - Place the slice of bread inside the bag. - Spray the bread with water a few times until it is damp. - Once it is damp, zip-close the bag.
+Growing mold." - Place the slice of bread inside the bag. - Spray the bread with water a few times until it is damp.
+Don't spray more than 3-4 times! - Once it is damp, zip-close the bag.
 Make sure it is completely sealed. - Choose where you want to leave your bread.
 It can be placed at room temperature on a table/counter, in a cool spot like the refrigerator, in a dark spot like the back of a closet, or even in a warm spot outside. - Check on the bread each day for 2 weeks.
 You'll want to notice which day you start to see the mold begin growing and record it below.
 At the end of two weeks, draw what you see below and answer the questions.

-Where did you place your brea d?
+Where did you place your bread?
 How many days did it take for the mold to start to grow?
-How do you think the location the bread affected the mold gr n (temperature and/or amount of light) of owth?
+How do you think the location (temperate the bread affected the mold growth? ure and/or amount of light) of